asakura4/ac_3_a1_restaurant_list/README.md

 Each email can only register one time.
 After login, the user is allowed to do the following action.
 <ul>
-  <li>Add a new restaurant to the user's list, but duplicate restaurant name is prohibited</li>
+  <li>Add a new restaurant to the user's list, but duplicate restaurant name is prohibited.
+Also, category and rating is required.</li>
   <li>Look the detail of the restaurant</li>
   <li>Edit an existing restaurant.</li>
   <li>Search the restaurants by keyword(name and category only)</li>